caccavale/nid/docs/DESIGN.md

 # Goal

-shitpost OSRS into a graph.
+put OSRS into a graph.  do not think about usability

+ex:
 - Monsters <- drop -> items <- craft -> items <- are sold by -> vendors
 - Items <- required for -> quests
 - Skills <- required for -> quests
 - Quests <- required for -> quests
+- there are a lot of relationships to add over time we will add node/edge filters we are engineers not designers

 # Architecture

+## v0

+local run fetches a limited graph solely through SMW api calls to categories and properties, e.g. monsters <-drop-> items

+## ideal

-github runner on chron: compare date to last run (idk write a file), check wiki for page changes in that time, re-fetch data for those pages, mangle into graph, publish to gh pages
+github runner on chron: compare date to last run (idk write a file), use wiki API for page changes in that time, re-fetch data for those pages to disk cache, mangle into graph, publish to gh pages

 # Tech Stack